qcuaeh/molalignlib/README.md

 MolAlignLib
 ===========

-A library for computing the Root-Mean-Square Deviation (RMSD) between pairs of atom clusters or molecular conformers, with support for optimal atom remapping and structural alignment.
-The core is written in Fortran; C and Python bindings are provided alongside two standalone command-line programs.
+A high-performance library to compute optimal RMSD between atom clusters and symmetry-corrected RMSD between molecular conformers.

----
+MolAlignLib uses the Hierarchical Neighborhood of Atoms (HNA) partitioning to achieve exact, topologically valid atom assignments between conformers in milliseconds, even for highly symmetric molecules that are intractable by conventional graph-isomorphism approaches.

 Table of Contents
 -----------------